You can hide and show a column on the sheet, using the hideColumn method. It takes the following parameters:

 You can "freeze" a column with data to make it always visible on the screen independently of horizontal scrolling.

 To freeze columns, use the freezeColumns method.
-Columns are fixed starting from the very left one, so you should pass the amount of columns to freeze, starting from 0 (zero) to the method:
+Columns are fixed starting from the very left one, so you should pass the amount of columns to freeze, starting from 0 (zero) as the first parameter.
+You can also pass the name of the sheet as the second parameter, if needed:

-If there is no parameter / if invoked without a parameter, the method will unfreeze the frozen columns, if any.
+If invoked without the first parameter, the method will unfreeze the frozen columns, if any.

 There is also a possibility to freeze rows, to make some of them remain at the very top of the sheet.